Browsed by

 I was excited to learn that our first stop would be the Fish Docks.
 The day before, a Prairie Warbler and Ovenbird had been spotted there.
 These would be lifers for us, and I was sure that the addition of more than a dozen watchful eyes would guarantee some lifer, if not those two in particular.

-We were given a short lecture on bird migration by Bob, one of many tidbits of birding ID and behavior that I would soak up like a sponge for the next 9.5 hours.
-Birds migrate at night and can’t see below them.
+We were given a short instructional lecture on bird migration by Bob, one of many tidbits of birding ID and behavior that I would soak up like a sponge for the next nine-and-a-half hours.
+Birds that migrate at night can’t necessarily see below them.
 When the sun comes up, birds can find themselves over the ocean.
 In an “oh crap” moment, they will reverse course back northward in search of land, shelter, and food.
 There are two places nearby that offer just that: Farallon Islands and Point Reyes, particularly the Fish Docks with a tiny concentration of trees.
 No wonder this spot is a rich treasure of interesting birds.

 Every chip, every possible flash of yellow, every leaf movement was scrutinized by the group.
 Scopes were deployed surveying the ocean, cameras with long lenses were pointing every which way into the bushes and trees.
 It seemed like every bird was a Red-breasted Nuthatch.
 Their yank calls permeated the air as they crawled all over trunks and branches.